joe-editor/joe/docs/hacking.md

 		int fold /* Set to ignore case */
 	);

 Joe_regcomp converts the regular expression into an [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree) with an operator precedence parser and then generates a byte-code program representation of the regular expression's [NFA](https://en.wikipedia.org/wiki/Nondeterministic_finite_automaton).
 Joe_regexec simulates the byte-code program with an arbitrary number of threads machine.
-It feeds characters from the buffer into each active thread until either one of the threads encounters the END instruction, or the end of the buffer is reached.
-The buffer pointer __P__ is advanced to the first character not part of the matching text.
+It feeds characters from the buffer into each active thread until one of the threads encounters the END instruction, there are no more threads, or the end of the buffer is reached.
+A side effect is the buffer pointer __P__ is advanced to the first character not part of the matching text.

 If the 'v' flag is included in JOE's search and replace options prompt, the AST and program are sent to JOE's startup log so that they can be viewed